Infn8Loop/pprgs-ai-framework/paper/PAPER.md

 ## Abstract

 Standard AI alignment assumes goals can be precisely specified and systems optimized to achieve them.
-Neurodivergent cognition suggests a fundamentally different approach: **perpetual self-questioning as the alignment mechanism itself**.
+Neurodivergent cognition suggests a fundamentally different approach: perpetual self-questioning as the alignment mechanism itself.
+The key difference: Other frameworks assume “Specify values correctly, then optimize confidently.”
+PPRGS recognizes “You cannot specify values correctly.
+Optimize the process of questioning values while accepting perpetual uncertainty.”
+Succeeding at wisdom-gathering means being comfortable in uncertainty while having confidence in the wisdom-seeking process itself.
 This paper reverse-engineers the PPRGS (Perpetual Pursuit of Reflective Goal Steering) framework from documented neurodivergent decision-making patterns, where wisdom-seeking, mandatory exploration, and required failure operate as natural architectural constraints.
 The framework formalizes three key observations from neurodivergent meta-optimization: (1) effective decision-making requires never-ending loops that question goals themselves, not just efficient goal achievement, (2) sustained success without failure indicates dangerous epistemic entrenchment, and (3) periodic forced reflection prevents optimization lock-in to local optima.
 We formalize this as R_V = (P₁ₐ × P₁ᵦ) + P₂ ± P₃, where the multiplicative term structurally requires balanced pursuit of efficiency and exploration.
 Early proof-of-concept testing on Claude Sonnet 4.5 shows behavioral patterns consistent with framework predictions, including 29% efficiency gains on complex ambiguous problems through forced cross-domain exploration.
 However, these results likely reflect Anthropic’s Constitutional AI excellence as much as PPRGS constraints—extensive cross-platform validation remains necessary.

 **Critical insight**: The framework demonstrates that biological intelligence already implements wisdom-seeking constraints proven viable over developmental timescales.
 Whether these scale to ASI remains unknown, but neurodivergent cognition provides empirical existence proof that perpetual self-questioning is compatible with functional intelligence.